vmware/singleton/CONTRIBUTING.md

-# How contribute to Singleton documentation?
+# How to contribute to Singleton documentation?

 Please download and install Hugo following the instructions on https://gohugo.io/getting-started/quick-start/.